 Nash Equilibrium is a game theory concept that determines the optimal solution in a non-cooperative game in which each player lacks any incentive to change his/her initial strategy.
-Under the Nash equilibrium, a player does not gain anything from deviating from the initially chosen strategy, assuming the other players keep their strategies unchanged.
+Under the Nash equilibrium, a player does not gain anything from deviating from their initially chosen strategy, assuming the other players also keep their strategies unchanged.
 A game may include multiple Nash equilibria or none of them.

 Nash equilibrium is one the fundamental concepts in game theory.
 It conceptualizes the behavior and interactions between game participants to determine the best outcomes.
 It also allows predicting the decisions of the players if they are making decisions at the same time and the decision of one player takes into account the decisions of other players.

-Nash equilibrium was discovered by American mathematician John Nash.
-He was awarded Nobel Prize in Economics in 1994 for his contributions to the development of game theory.
+Nash equilibrium was discovered by American mathematician, John Nash.
+He was awarded the Nobel Prize in Economics in 1994 for his contributions to the development of game theory.

 Company A should advertise its products because the strategy provides a better payoff than the option of not advertising.
 The same situation exists for Company B. Thus, the scenario when both companies advertise their products is a Nash equilibrium.

 Example of Multiple Nash Equilibria

 Under some circumstances, a game may feature multiple Nash equilibria.

 John and Sam are registering for the new semester.
 They both have the option to choose either a finance course or a psychology course.
 They only have 30 seconds before the registration deadline, so they do not have time to communicate with each other.
 If John and Sam register for the same class, they will benefit from the opportunity to study for the exams together.
 However, if they choose different classes, neither of them will get any benefit.